García de Ayerbe: Life

 In 1320, the cloisters of the cathedral were burnt during a confrontation between factions following the death of the regents Pedro de Castilla and Juan el de Tarifa the previous year.
 The city of León had supported Juan for the throne in 1296 and García seems to have been close to his son, Juan el Tuerto.
 There is a suggestion in the Crónica de Alfonso XI that García was considered a suspect foreigner in the royal court.
 The earliest royal act to mention García is dated 16 September 1322 and confers on the bishop some privileges conferred on the bishops of León by previous monarchs.
 As King Alfonso XI was a minor, the grant was actually drawn up by Juan el Tuerto in the king's name.
 While García left the reconstruction of the cloisters to the canons, beginning in 1324 he took a leading role in the construction of a new wall around the precinct that had grown up outside the old Roman walls of León.

 In October 1326, the diocese of León was assessed for a payment of 55,883 maravedíes.
 In February 1327, García remitted 33,350 and the account was considered paid.
 That same month, Alfonso XI ordered him to hand over the castles of Mesmino and Peña Morquera or face charges of treason.
 He did not attend the king's major cortes in this period.
 His nephew, Miguel Bertrán de Ayerbe, died on 10 November 1328 while visiting García in León and was buried in the cathedral there.

 In 1329, García began a programme of copying documents confirming León's royal exemptions.
 In at least one case—a privilege of Sancho IV—the original document had been destroyed in the fire of 1320.
 In August 1332, Alfonso XI confirmed all his predecessors acts in favour of León.
 A month later, on 4 September, García died, as recorded in the necrologies of both Zaragoza and León.

 Works

-Between 1323 and 1328, García wrote a "recovery" treatise in Latin proposing a new crusade to recover the Holy Land for Christendom.
+Between 1323 and 1328, García wrote a treatise in Latin proposing a new crusade to recover the Holy Land for Christendom.
 It is unclear what motivated him to write or, if he was commissioned, by whom.
 The work was probably intended for King Charles IV of France.
 It was translated into Old French.
 Its short title is Informacio.
-Two manuscript copies exist:
+Three manuscript copies exist: